albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 ComplexTask::cleanup()
 ```

-The above example is making use of upcasting to use the `runTask()` method that takes a `Runnable`.
+The above example is making use of type upcasting to use the `runTask()` method that takes a `Runnable`.

 ```java
 runTask( (Runnable) task );
 ```

-### What is upcasting and how is it different from casting or downcasting?
+### What is type upcasting and how is it different from type casting or type downcasting?

 Consider the following class hierarchy